MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ## Statistical inference

-When interpreting the coefficients, we typically have causal questions in mind (how does feature X affect Y), but in most cases we'll only find what features are associated with the outcome using linear regression.
+When interpreting the coefficients, we typically have causal questions in mind (e.g. how does feature X affect Y?).
+In many cases we'll only find what features are associated with the outcome.
 While it's possible to use linear regression to get causal estimates (e.g. with data from a randomised trial), if we're using observational data it's very difficult to know if we've controlled for all confounders.
 However, it's still a very useful technique for generating hypotheses that we can then try to validate with other methods.
+If your primary goal is prediction, then you may care less about the coefficients.
+However, it's generally still useful, and in some cases required, to explain the predictions.

 ### Coefficients